Maternity den

-In the animal kingdom, a maternity den is a lair where a mother gives birth and nurtures her young when they are in a vulnerable life stage.
+A maternity den is a lair where a mother animal gives birth and nurtures her young when they are in a vulnerable life stage.
 While dens are typically subterranean, they may also be snow caves or simply beneath rock ledges.
 Characteristically there is an entrance, and optionally an exit corridor, in addition to a principal chamber.

 Examples

 Polar bear

 The polar bear (Ursus maritimus) creates a maternity den either in an earthen subterranean or in a snow cave.
 On the Hudson Bay Plain in Manitoba, Canada, many of these subterranean dens are situated in the Wapusk National Park, from which bears migrate to the Hudson Bay when the ice pack forms.
 The maternity den is the bear's shelter for most of the winter.

 When all the other polar bears are heading off to the openness of the ocean, the pregnant female polar bears begin looking for a maternity den.
 This maternity den is usually in a snow bank, or along an ice patch of ocean shore.
 It is here that the female polar bear will go into a hibernation type state.
 Female polar bears dig their own maternity den.
 It is important the the [sic] female polar bears have fed enough in the spring and summer before fall, because of the scarcity of food on land when winter comes.
 While in the maternity den, the mother polar bear will not eat, drink or defecate.
 The female polar bear will stay in the maternity den and give birth to her cubs.